AliIbnIbrahim/tutorials.CRUD-Operations/README.md

   --url 'http://localhost:1026/v2/entities/urn:ngsi-ld:Product:001?type=Product'
 ```

-As you can see there is now a boolean `specialOffer` flag attached to the "Beer" **Product** entity.
+As you can see there is now a boolean `specialOffer` flag attached to the productuct with id n°01 **Product** entity.

 ### Batch Create New Data Entities or Attributes

-This example uses the convenience batch processing endpoint to add two new **Product** entities and one new attribute
-(`offerPrice`) to the context.
+This example uses the convenience batch processing endpoint to add two new **Product** entities and one new attribute (`offerPrice`) to the context.

 #### :five: Request: